openwisp/openwisp-docs/user/monitoring.rst

   fine as well.

-  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via pre-existing tunneling or Intranet solutions (eg: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there's a dedicated interface on OpenWrt which gets an IP address assigned to it and which is reachable from the OpenWISP server.
+  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via preexisting tunneling or Intranet solutions (e.g.: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there's a dedicated interface on OpenWrt which gets an IP address assigned to it and which is reachable from the OpenWISP server.

-- The devices must be configured to join the management tunnel automatically, either via a pre-existing configuration in the firmware or via an `OpenWISP Template
+- The devices must be configured to join the management tunnel automatically, either via a preexisting configuration in the firmware or via an `OpenWISP Template
   <https://openwisp.io/docs/user/templates.html>`_.
 - The `openwisp-config <https://github.com/openwisp/openwisp-config>`_
   agent on the devices must be configured to specify the